 Surgery takes about two to three hours.
 Some of this time is used by the operating room staff to prepare you for surgery.

 Who will perform the surgery?

 Your orthopedic surgeon will perform the surgery.
-A surgical assistant often helps during the surgery and you will receive a separate bill from that assistant.
+An assistant often helps during the surgery and you will receive a separate bill from that assistant.